SKOOTA GAMES IndieGames Notebook Interview

 SOMI: No, I didn’t think they were bad.
 When I was making 'REPLICA' and 'LEGAL DUNGEON,' I had the idea that I needed to draw out the most suitable image for the user.
 For example...

 Hmm, I actually thought 'REPLICA' was a game that didn’t need characters.
 By emphasizing the abstraction of characters, I wanted to express that it’s a situation that anyone can experience.
-Or I wanted to highlight the situation of the prisoner's dilemma, or I felt like I was focusing on creating a game that was more about the functions of this mobile phone.
-In the case of 'LEGAL DUNGEON,' the class badges appear as character replacements in conversation scenes.
-I wanted to emphasize that they are not treated as people but rather function as one gear within the system.
+Or I wanted to highlight the situation of the prisoner's dilemma itself, or I felt I was focusing on creating a game that was more about the functions of this mobile phone.
+In the case of 'LEGAL DUNGEON,' during conversation scenes, the rank insignia appears by replacing characters.
+I wanted to emphasize that they are not treated as people but merely function as cogs within the system.
 Also, in 'LEGAL DUNGEON,' the protagonist's gender is hardly revealed.
-You don’t know the gender until just before the ending.
-I think I considered that ambiguity could give people an unrestricted imagination.
+You don’t find out their gender until just before the ending.
+I think I considered that kind of ambiguity could give people an unrestricted imagination.

 ――I see.
-Through the illustrations by Kotori, you realized a new perspective on the work, and it led you to think, "Let's create a game with a face" for 'We Must Solve the Unsolved Cases.'
+Through the illustrations by Kotori, you realized a new perspective on the work, and that led you to think about creating "a game with faces" in 'We Must Solve the Unsolved Cases.'

 SOMI: I think my greedy side influenced that.
 This time, I wanted to create while properly looking at children with faces... that was a personal desire or thought I had.

-――So, unlike the works created before, the content was made first.
+――So, unlike the works created before, you made the content first.
 I would like to ask about that.
-In a previous interview, you mentioned, "While the message is important in a game, the game must be more beautiful than the message and simultaneously important."
+In a previous interview, you mentioned, "While the message is important in a game, the game must be beautiful and significant before the message."
 Could you elaborate on what you meant by that?

 SOMI: I don't have a perfect philosophy on that part either.
 However, while creating the guilt trilogy, I felt like I was constantly stripping away parts of myself during the game-making process.
-In other words, the guilt I felt at the time, the parts of society I wanted to change, and even things like, "You should feel the same emotions too," or "What would you do in this situation?"
-There was a strong aspect of using the medium of games to fully convey this situation, and I felt that most acutely when creating 'THE WAKE'.
+In other words, the guilt I felt at the time, the parts of society I wanted to change, and even things like, "Why don't you all feel the same emotions?" and "What would you do in this situation?"
+There was a strong aspect of using the medium of games to convey this situation completely, and I felt that most acutely when creating 'THE WAKE.'

-"This time, I'm trying to create a game where no one dies, suffers, or gets hurt, without depictions of structural contradictions and absurdities, free from discrimination, conflict, and hatred, filled only with warm affection and human beauty, a monster of a game..."
+"This time, I'm trying to create a game where no one dies, suffers, or is hurt, without depicting structural contradictions and absurdities, free from discrimination and conflict, where everyone's nature is good and devoid of malice, filled only with warm affection and human beauty, a monster of a game..."

-SOMI: That game has become a story that is entirely based on my experiences.
-So, the game development process also became a way to relieve my traumas and underlying stresses, but I also felt strongly that it became a game too reliant on this author.
+SOMI: That game has become a story that is entirely my experience.
+So, the game development process also became a way to relieve my traumas and underlying stresses, but I also felt strongly that it became a game that relied too much on the author.
 Therefore, when creating the next game, I felt a desire to create a "complete work of fiction."
 In other words, "Let's really create a fictional world."
-That way, the characters that appear in it will be completely unrelated to me.
-The episodes within it and the emotions that arise from them will feel quite distant from my experiences in society or the current reality.
+That way, the characters that appear in it will have nothing to do with me.
+The episodes within it and the emotions that arise from them feel quite detached from my experiences in society or the current reality.
 I wanted to create an unfamiliar space.
-So, I had this abstract thought of wanting to create a perfect world once, so that even if the person SOMI is removed, the work would already be a complete world that doesn't collapse.
+So, I thought about creating a perfect world on my own, so that even if SOMI is removed, the work would already be a complete world that wouldn't collapse, and I had that abstract idea.

-Yes, along with that thought, I also wanted to talk about a perfect and beautiful world in terms of themes.
+Yes, along with that thought, I wanted to talk about a perfect and beautiful world in terms of themes as well.
 Therefore, my approach to games and my thoughts on that theme have aspects that emerged as a reaction to the existing ideas I had about games.
-So rather than having a clear proposition that games must be this way, I hope you can see it as a lighter thought of wanting to create a new atmosphere in a game this time, since I have created games based on existing ideas until now.
+So rather than having a clear proposition that games must be this way, I hope you can see it as, "Since I've been making games based on existing ideas, this time, let's try to create a game with a new atmosphere," with that kind of weight.

 ――You mentioned wanting to depict a world that can stand on its own without you, and that it is a "world filled with warm affection and human beauty," which feels very complex and lonely.
-And through such a world, the fact that everyone feels moved and their hearts are warmed suggests something significant, doesn't it?
+And through such a world, the fact that everyone feels moved and their hearts are warmed is quite significant, isn't it?

-SOMI: There is a lonely aspect to it, yes (laughs).
+SOMI: There is a sense of loneliness, yes (laughs).

 ――Did you anticipate that a world without you would receive such cheers and empathy from so many people, or was it completely unexpected?

-SOMI: I feel like I'm experiencing both "I expected this" and "I didn't expect this" at the same time regarding this.
+SOMI: I feel like I'm experiencing both "I expected this" and "I didn't expect this" at the same time.
 Usually, my emotions fluctuate as the release date approaches.
 Some days I think, "Isn't this going to be a huge hit game?" while on other days I wonder, "Who would play such a boring game?"
 Amidst these thoughts, when I sent the game to my developer friends and publishers, the reactions were not good at all.
 So I thought, "I've made another game just for my own satisfaction."
-However, later I decided to localize the game and sent it to translators.
+However, after that, I sent the game to translators to localize it.
 Initially, I planned to release it in English, Japanese, and Chinese.
 When I requested the translation, I sent the game build with a note saying, "Please play it first before starting the translation."
 Then, two days later, I received the same email back: "I cried so much."
 At that time, there was still no music in the game.
-I was in the process of creating the music while translating, and when I saw that email, I felt, "Oh, this is going to work.
-This is going to work."
+I was in the process of creating the music while translating, and when I saw that email, I felt, "Ah, this is going to work.
+It's going to be okay."
 It gave me a sense of relief, in a way.
 It might sound overly dramatic, but I felt saved.

 ――That's a very impressive story.
-It seems you encountered such evaluations while progressing with the localization.
-By the way, it feels like there's a lot of talk about translation in this interview, but how did you proceed with the localization for 'Unsolved Cases Must Be Resolved'?
+You encountered such feedback while progressing with the localization.
+By the way, it seems like there's a lot of talk about translation in this interview, but how did you proceed with the localization for 'Unsolved Cases Must Be Resolved'?

 SOMI: I had a really hard time with translation requests in the past.
 Until 'REPLICA', I couldn't even imagine making money from games, so the translations were terrible.
 After releasing it in a horrible translation state and gaining popularity, fans started translating it one by one.
-Then for 'LEGAL DUNGEON', I decided to properly translate it and requested a domestic translation company, but the English, Japanese, and Chinese translations were worse than machine translations, and it was a disaster.
+Then for 'LEGAL DUNGEON', I decided to properly handle the translation and requested a domestic translation company, but the English, Japanese, and Chinese translations were worse than machine translations, and it was a disaster.

 In the end, for 'LEGAL DUNGEON', as I mentioned earlier, fans ended up doing the translations.
 From 'THE WAKE', English translation became almost standard and spread to other languages, so instead of looking for someone in the game industry for English-Korean translation, I searched for people who translate domestic literary works into foreign languages.
 However, many of those who handle numerous works in the industry were extremely busy and didn't have the capacity to pay attention to games.
-I personally emailed everyone who had emerged through awards in literary translation institutes and similar places.
-Generally, they declined because it was a game, but after some persuasion, I was able to meet the person I'm currently working with.
-Thanks to that person, I feel that the game's English version conveys the expressions properly.
+I personally emailed and contacted those who had won awards through literary translations at places like the Literary Translation Institute.
+Most of them declined because it was a game, but after some persuasion, I was able to meet someone I'm currently working with.
+Thanks to that person, I feel like the expressions in the English version of the game are being conveyed properly.
 I'm still working with that person now.
 The same goes for 'Unsolved Cases Must Be Resolved'.

 A post on X discussing the translation level of 'Unsolved Cases Must Be Resolved'.